DontTalkJustTravel

 • Others shut down earlier than expected

-Research how people go out — not just where.
+Pro move: research how locals go out — not just where tourists go.

 …is a fast way to lose respect, even if people laugh politely.